-Daniel Detzer is a PhD student at Carl von Ossietzky University Oldenburg.
-He has worked as advisor on financial market policies at the German Bundestag.
+Daniel Detzer is a PhD student at Carl von Ossietzky University Oldenburg and works as advisor on financial market policies at the German Bundestag.
 As a research associate in the project “Financialisation, Economy, Society, and Sustainable Development” at the Berlin School of Economics and Law (BSEL) his research focused on the German financial system and its regulation as well as on the general macroeconomic developments in Germany and the Euro area.
 He has a practical background in banking, having worked for German and international financial institutions.

 The Role of Monetary Policy and Macro-Prudential Tools for Financial Stability in the Euro Area (with Frie, J.M.), 2017, Link